-But the longer we run this business and this blog, the more important SEO traffic becomes.
+But the longer we run this business and this blog, the more important SEO and organic search traffic becomes.
 (And the more important SEO traffic hacks become – because we have a limited time schedule to do all of this.)
 Here is why:

 - Adding another reliable traffic source to our portfolio is a mandatory measure for us to continue our success and growth.

 This post is about SEO traffic hacks that have the power to improve your search engine rankings while not asking you to go to extremes with the hours you put into them.
 This post is not about the basics of blog SEO, but I will quickly run through some basics of blog SEO in the following paragraphs.

 Here are some basic tools and ideas you need to employ for doing SEO for your blog.
 These are not SEO traffic hacks – these are mandatory prerequisites.